michaelhyunk/acmeair-api/README.md

 ### Testability
 - Services are unit-tested in isolation with mock dependencies
 - Controllers are tested via `@WebMvcTest` and mocked services
-- Tests are split by responsibility and cover both success and failure paths
+- Tests are organized by responsibility and cover both positive and negative scenarios
-- Unit tests can be run via CLI and can easily add a job in CI/CD pipelines on build
+- Unit tests can be executed via CLI and easily integrated into CI/CD pipelines

 ## Scaling Considerations